 When Raphael looked back at him, Gabriel cringed and swallowed hard; his voice was normal when he spoke again.
 “This is important,” he said quietly.
 “If you complete this task for Him, He...
 Raph, He’s going to bring you home.”

 “Home?”
 The single word sent a rush through his body and Raphael staggered at a sudden light-headedness.
 It took him a moment for his eyes to refocus and realize that Gabriel had stepped up to him again, grasping his shoulders to keep him upright.
 Raphael surveyed his brother’s face for any hint of a lie and found none.
 He knew he wouldn’t; Gabriel never had been able to lie and especially not to him.
 However he also couldn’t see much of the surging hope that flared in his own chest.

 Gabriel must have read his expression because he softened his grip on Raphael’s shoulders.
 “This task He asks, it will not be easy,” he explained.
 “I have looked ahead and I cannot see how it will end.
 There are so many chances and possibilities, so much danger and pain and uncertainty.
 I am afraid for you.”

 “But if I do it, I can come home?”
 Raphael pressed.

 “He will restore your being and you will resume your place, yes,” Gabriel said and a faint smile played across his lips.
 “You’ll be back home where you belong.
 With your family.”

 Raphael’s mind was buzzing and there was only one possible response.
 “Okay.
 What do I have to do?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Artemis RayneWrite a Review